eddiewentw/Fallwall.js/README.md

 ### Replace `fallwall_#N`

-Please prepare your data like this array:
+Prepare your data like this array:

 ~~~javascript
 var fallwall_data = [